Compare SD-WAN & Network Security Quotes

 Supply chain cyberattacks

-Although supply chain attacks target an organization’s less-secure vendors or supply chain partners, these exploits can occur at any organization from the financial sector to the oil industry or a government agency.
+Although supply chain attacks target an organisation’s less-secure vendors or supply chain partners, these exploits can occur at any organisation from the financial sector to the oil industry or a government agency.

 Some of the most memorable and damaging cyberattacks were supply chain exploits.
 In a 2013 attack, a Target store gave network access to a third-party vendor, a small Pennsylvania HVAC company.
 The company, which didn’t follow accepted security best practices, provided attackers with easy entry into Target’s network.
 The result: In December 2013, Target publicly confirmed that 40 million debit and credit card accounts were exposed in a data breach.